Constituent Services, Scheduling, Media Contacts

 Antoinette Edwards is the mayor’s director of the Office of Youth Violence Prevention.
 She has a bachelor’s in education from Portland State University.
 She joined Mayor Hales’ staff from former Mayor Sam Adams’ administration.
 Among her proudest accomplishments: Receiving the 2009 Gladys McCoy Citizen Involvement Award, and receiving the 2013 Social Justice Fund Northwest's Jeanette Rankin Award for being a tireless, lifelong activist.
 Antoinette lives in Northeast Portland, and has 14 grandchildren and two great-grandchildren.
 She founded the first Black PFLAG (Parents, Families and Friends of Lesbians and Gays) chapter in the nation, and loves spoken word, reading, and reading to children.

 Gail Shibley is the mayor’s chief of staff, and oversees the Office of Management & Finance and the City Budget Office.
-She has a bachelor’s in political science/international relations from the University of Oregon, a juris doctor with a certificate in environmental and natural resources law from Lewis & Clark Law School, received a Certificate in Advanced Environmental Studies from the Graduate School of Design from Harvard University, where she was named a Loeb Fellow.
+She has a bachelor’s in political science/international relations from the University of Oregon; a juris doctor with a certificate in environmental and natural resources law from Lewis & Clark Law School; and received a Certificate in Advanced Environmental Studies from the Graduate School of Design from Harvard University, where she was named a Loeb Fellow.
 She was Mayor Hales’ first staff member, joining in December 2012 from the Oregon Health Authority, where she had been state environmental public health director since February 2003.
 She also served under the U.S. Secretary of Labor and U.S. Secretary of Transportation during the Clinton Administration.
 In the 1990s, Gail made history as Oregon’s first openly gay or lesbian state legislator; she served three terms in the Oregon House, representing the heart of Portland, from 1991 to 1997.
 A native Oregonian, she’s proud of the small, supporting role she’s played in the state’s continuing journey to guaranteeing equality under the law for disenfranchised people.
 Gail lives in Northwest Portland.
 When she’s not working, she loves to run, read and relax, either enjoying the great outdoors or watching women’s sports, indoors.

 Josh Alpert is the mayor’s director of strategic initiatives, focusing on a wide range of issues including homelessness, labor, equity, education and other areas of interest.
 He has a bachelor’s in philosophy from the University of Pennsylvania, and a juris doctor from Lewis & Clark College.
 He joined Mayor Hales’ staff after seven years at the Trust for Public Land.
 Among his proudest accomplishments: Helping to raise $2.7 billion in public funding for conservation of parks and natural areas throughout the West.
 Josh roots for Rip City and screams for the Steelers.
 He lives in the Cully neighborhood with his wife, daughter, and their two cats.

 Jillian Detweiler is the mayor’s policy director in charge of Portland Development Commission and his liaison for housing and the Bureau of Development Services.
 She has a bachelor’s in political science from Lewis & Clark College, and a master’s in urban and regional planning from University of North Carolina, Chapel Hill.
 Prior to joining Mayor Hales’ staff, she was Director of Real Estate at TriMet.
 Among her proudest professional accomplishments: Contributing to the site plan for the first New Seasons at Northeast 33rd Avenue and Killingsworth; identifying a novel way to fund construction of the Oregon Food Bank; and ensuring permanent affordable housing on North Interstate Avenue.
-Jillian lives in the Cully neighborhood.
+Jillian lives in the Beaumont-Wilshire neighborhood.
 She gardens, hikes, skis, plays soccer with the Portland Straight Shots, and is prone to lighten any meeting with wise cracks.